YanickT/Pyrror/README.md

 - Tests for chi_2
 - Tests for regression
 - Improve Tests
-- script with natural constants and factors for changing a unit
+- 1/... als unit in Data und Table ermöglichen

 ## FIXME:
 - Covariant Matrix has problem with error (comparison with presentaion result shows a missing 2* in the total error)